radon-h2020/radon-ctt/README.md

 For CTT users, there are two modes of operation:

 - Docker-based execution (recommended).
-Therefore, Docker needs to be installed.
+Therefore, Docker needs to be installed (`sudo apt-get install docker.io docker-compose`).
 - Native execution.
-Therefore, Python3  and the Python Virtual Environment (`virtualenv`) need to be installed.
+Therefore, Python3  and the Python Virtual Environment (`virtualenv`) need to be installed (`sudo apt-get install python3 python3-virtualenv`)

 For CTT developers, the following additional software must be installed:
 1. Docker